What digital accessibility means to us

 People may not have a choice when using our websites or digital services, so it’s important they work for everyone.
 This includes our:

-Digital accessibility means making sure everyone can perceive, understand, navigate and interact with these services online, no matter their abilities or situation.
+Digital accessibility means making sure everyone can perceive, understand, navigate and interact with our services online, no matter their abilities or situation.

 Digital accessibility helps people in more ways

 Something can be accessible to one person and be inaccessible to another.
-For example, a video without captions may be accessible to someone who can hear it, but inaccessible to those who cannot.
+A video without captions may be accessible to someone who can hear it, but inaccessible to those who cannot.

 All people will have different needs at different times which could impact their ability to use or understand our information online.
 This includes needs relating to:

-• vision - people who are colour blind, sight impaired (partially sighted) or severely sight impaired (blind)
+- vision - people who are colour blind, have low vision (partially sighted) or are severely sight impaired (blind)

-• mobility - people with motor difficulties or who find it hard to use a mouse, keyboard or touch screen
+- mobility - people with motor difficulties, like tremors or limited dexterity who find it hard to use a mouse, keyboard or touch screen

-• thinking and understanding - people with low reading literacy, autism or learning difficulties like dyslexia
+- thinking and understanding - people with ADHD, autism or learning difficulties like dyslexia

 Needs can be permanent, temporary or situational